similanklinsmith/miniapp-example/README.md

 4. **Configure Your Project**
    - Verify and configure your project settings.
+   - Add the environment variables from your `.env` file.
+In "Environment Variables", click on "Add" to add each variable.
    - Ensure all the settings are correct, then click "Deploy" to initiate the deployment.

    ![config](./instruction/deploy-to-vercel/4.png)